-Consultant General and Vascular Surgeon, Hinchingbrooke Hospital, Huntingdon; Associate Lecturer in Surgery, University of Cambridge; Former Examiner in Basic Sciences and Clinical Surgery for FRCS and MRCS(England)
+Emeritus Consultant Surgeon, Addenbrooke's Hospital, Cambridge University Hospitals NHS Foundation Trust, Cambridge; Associate Lecturer in Surgery, University of Cambridge; Former Examiner in Basic Sciences and Clinical Surgery for FRCS and MRCS(England)

-Clinical Director, ICENI Centre for Surgical Training, Research and Education, Colchester, UK
+Clinical Director, ICENI Centre for Surgical Training, Research and Education; Consultant Surgeon, Colchester Hospital, Colchester, UK

 The fifth edition of Essential Surgery remains at heart a traditional surgical text attempting to cover the majority of surgical specialties.
 It is aimed at medical students, core trainees and allied healthcare professionals.
 This edition attempts to match the UK intercollegiate Membership of the Royal College of Surgeons (MRCS) syllabus, which I think it achieves.
 However, this makes it a book much more suited to a core surgical trainee preparing for the MRCS examination rather than your average medical student.

 The style is that of a traditional textbook, with long descriptive prose.
 It claims to be problem orientated but it is not a style that is instantly recognisable.
 Instead, topics are organised by surgical pathology.